maxstrid/mvhs-master-schedule/README.md

 ## Development

-Running `npm start` will start the frontend and flask server.
+Running `npm run dev` will start the frontend and flask server.
 This requires `flask/.venv` to exist.

 ## Contributors